gmetais/grunt-devperf/README.md

 ## TODO
 - Find a way to show gziped file size
-- Add graphs for other metrics evolution over time (not just timings evolution)
 - Write tests
+- Add limits and warnings for the requests number and weight

 ## Author
 Gaël Métais.
 I'm a webperf freelance based in Paris.